 Do not get emotional.
 You feel like you have been ripped off and you are mad as hell.
 You want retribution and you want your voice heard.
 As tempting as it is to shout at customer service representatives and write nasty comments in ALL CAPS on websites, do not do it.
 Stay calm.
 Stay collected.
 Stay cool and speak to everyone with respect.
 It will get you much farther with the people who can help you and will raise your chances of getting what you want.

 Do not lie.
 This seems obvious, but when it comes to complaining about credit card processors many people will say anything to get their money back.
-Lying compromises your integrity will kill your momentum.
+Lying compromises your integrity and will kill your momentum.

 Do not attack.
 Whether you are speaking with a customer service representative, leaving comments on websites, or filing an official report, stick to the facts.
 Many websites, including this one, will not publish your complaint if it attacks or uses offensive language.
 You may want to call people “dumb” or “thieves,” but it will not help your case.
 The content of your complaint should detail your circumstances without injecting personal opinion, attacks, or unrelated information.
 This is especially true when filing official complaints.

 Where to File Reports